xia0nan/xia0nan.github.io/_posts/2019-11-18-almost-year-end.md

 I believe now and then you should stop and think about long term goals.
 My next year top priority would still be work and study.
 But apart from that, instead of more sidetrack studies, I would like to try to get some **Kaggle** exposure and **tech sharing**.
 Use **Medium** to replicate SOTA results would be a good start, eventually, I'd also like to try a **publication**.
 May need some help from Prof on this part.

 Data Science is an exhausted journey, I believe the best way through is to keep it fun.
+And personaly my satisfaction generally comes from low expectation.

 ### Travel

+Travel always play a big part of my life.
 > I need to list it separately since I've been spending too much on this category.

 Time | Destinations | Notes